In the last article, we talked about the optimal triceps volume, if you haven’t checked it out yet definitely give it a read.

-This is the average for most individuals but always remember that there are exceptions.
+This is the average for most individuals but keep in mind, we’re talking about landmarks not perfectly individualized values.
+With this in mind, there are and will always be exceptions.

-Maybe you’re an individual who can endure 32 sets/week and still fully recover.
-On the opposite, you might only be able to handle 15 sets/week and your biceps feels like almost falling off.
+Maybe you’re an individual who can endure 32 sets/week and still get away fine.
+On the other hand, another person might only be able to handle 15 sets/week before their biceps literally feels like falling off.

 Why is there a quite big range between 20-26 sets/week?

-The heavier pulling exercises you do the less additional isolation work is necessary to grow your biceps.
+The heavier pulling exercises you do, the less additional isolation work is needed to grow your biceps.

-Thereout it can be abstracted that the actual volume correlates with your current training programme and the “passive” biceps involvement.
+Thereout it can be abstracted that the actual volume correlates with your current training program and the “passive” biceps involvement.

 How often should and can I train for the optimal biceps volume?

-We can identify a big difference between people whose biceps gets fatigued relatively fast/slow.
+We can reveal a big difference between people whose biceps gets fatigued relatively fast/slow.

 The biceps is a relatively small muscle and can sustain a higher frequency with around 3-4 times/week.

-Most folks benefit the most from 3-4 biceps workouts/week.
-You can even increase frequency for biceps volume but in the end, you have to adjust the frequency according to the volume.
+Most folks gain the best benefits from 3-4 biceps workouts/week.
+You can even increase the frequency for your biceps volume but in the end, you have to adjust the frequency according to the volume.

 A lower volume would mean that you can possibly work with a higher frequency BUT it is not the most productive way to train biceps every day with low volume.

-I would recommend working with 3-4 times/week where your biceps get involved.
+I would recommend working out 3-4 times/week with biceps involvement.